Community and Regional Economic Support (CARES) program

 Ministry responsible: Economic Development and Trade

-Individuals who successfully submitted applications for the third intake period can access their application program profile through their user account.
+Individuals who successfully submitted applications for an intake period can access their application program profile through their user account.

-As part of the Alberta Jobs Plan, the Alberta government has allocated $30 million over 2 years to promote long-term economic growth and prosperity in Alberta’s communities and regions through the new Community and Regional Economic Support (CARES) program.
+As part of the Alberta Jobs Plan, the Alberta government launched the Community and Regional Economic Support (CARES) program in 2016 to promote long-term economic growth and prosperity in Alberta’s communities and regions.
+Through Budget 2018, the CARES program has been extended to 2020.

 Municipalities, communities and organizations interested in getting grants through the CARES program are encouraged to apply through an online application process.